neelghosh1998/Whappclassifer/README.md

 It should be only the text without any sender name and time.
 Run the code.
 python classifier.py --trainfile (name.txt) --testfile(test.txt)

+Download the Zip file, unzip it into a folder.
+Place the classifier.py file in that folder only Good luck.

+ON my way to increase support for group chats